 - XmAb23104 targets PD-1 and ICOS, an immune co-stimulatory receptor, and is being developed for multiple oncology indications.
 We continue to enroll patients with selected solid tumors in the Phase 1 dose-escalation study. - XmAb22841 targets CTLA-4 and LAG-3, also an immune checkpoint receptor, and is being developed for multiple indications.
 We are advancing XmAb22841 in combination with pembrolizumab, an inhibitor of the PD1 checkpoint receptor to create a triple checkpoint blockade.
-We continue to enroll patients with select solid tumors in the Phase 1 single-agent dose-escalation portion of the study and have begun to dose patients with the pembrolizumab combination.
+A Phase 1 study is open to enrollment for patients with select solid tumors, in both a single-agent dose-escalation portion and a pembrolizumab combination portion.